reincas/Lanthanide/README.md

 The parameter `min_weight` is useful for ions with a large number of states.
 It gives the minimum weight of a SLJ state to appear in the list.
 This allows to show the most important components only.
-A shortcut to the list of energies is the attribute `ion.energies`.
+A shortcut to the list of energies off all states is the attribute `ion.energies`.
-The method `ion.str_levels(min_weight=0.0)` provides a convenient way to display the energy level spectrum.
+The method `ion.str_levels(min_weight=0.0)` provides a convenient way to display the energy level spectrum on a terminal.

-At any time, the calculation of a new energy level spectrum can be triggered by providing a new set of radial parameters:
+The calculation of a new energy level spectrum can be triggered at any time by providing a new set of radial parameters:

 ```